lemppu/openrw/rwgame/config/README.md

 # OpenRW Configuration

-OpenRW configuration can be provided either by a command line or a settings file in INI format.
+OpenRW configuration can be provided either by a command line and/or a settings file in INI format.

 Configuration uses Boost::program-options for parsing, but is independent of